timjogorman/RicherEventDescription/guidelines.md

 two days.
 The children are **terrified** as a result, she **said**.
 > **rained** BEFORE/CAUSES **terrified**

-However, EVENTs that are very far apart (roughly, the length of a paragraph) should only be linked causally if the link is either very clear or very explicit.
+However, EVENTs that are very far apart (roughly, the length of a paragraph or more) should only be linked causally if the link is either very clear or very explicit.

-### Temporal order (Non-causal, non-CONTAINS) relations only leave the sentence in specific circumstances
+### Temporal order (non-causal, non-CONTAINS) relations only leave the sentence in specific circumstances

-Because relations such as You should avoid annotating temporal ordering relations (such as BEFORE, OVERLAP or BEGINS-IN) across sentences.
+You should avoid annotating temporal ordering relations (such as BEFORE, OVERLAP or BEGINS-ON) across sentences.

-The exception to this, ususally, will be adjacent sentences in which the main events to the two sentences are related.
-When those adjacent sentences define a clear temporal order, but cannot be represented as having one contain another or one cause another, you may link them using BEFORE.
+The exception to this, usually, will be adjacent sentences in which the main events of the two sentences are related.
+When those adjacent sentences define a clear temporal order, but cannot be represented as having one contain another or one cause another, you may link them using the appropriate temporal ordering link.